suncoast-devs/handbook/lessons/full-stack-build-an-app/11-show-individual-restaurant.md

 })
 ```

-You'll notice here we define the initial value of the restaurant as an object
+You'll notice here we define the restaurant's initial value as an object with
-with all the properties of a restaurant but with empty values.
-This is a good
+all the properties of a restaurant but with empty values.
+Using an object with
-practice as we'll see how this helps us in a later part of this lesson.
+all the properties initialized with empty values in a state variable is good
+since the component will render **at least** once before any `useEffect` code
+updates the state.

 Next, we can use this state variable to represent all the data in the JSX.

-Once we have updated the JSX, we'll add a `useState` to fetch the data
+Once we have updated the JSX, we'll add a `useState` to fetch the data.

 ```javascript
 useEffect(() => {